parthkapila/parthkapila/README.md

-## Hey there! 👋🏽
+## Hello there 👋🏽

-Welcome to my GitHub.
+Welcome to my GitHub!

 I’m a student at Purdue University majoring in Computer and Information Technology.
 I specialize in building modern data-driven solutions that lie at the intersection of fintech, data science, and artificial intelligence.

 Currently, I'm working as a data scientist at the Krenicki Center for BA & ML, where I apply machine learning and automation to solve real-world problems.
 Recently, I collaborated with non-profit organizations such as Girl Scouts of Central Indiana and Indy Reads to deliver impactful projects that solved their challenges.